ansonkan/public-box/ga401i-arch/README.md

 I've mistakenly wiped out the whole disk while partitioning because I thought I need to select the whole disk as the target then create new partitions in the free space by specifying the first and last sections according to the sections gab.
 This approach is not mentioned in any resource from above still I've done this because I didn't see the "free space" like the 2nd video does with `cfdisk`.
 So I still don't know what is the correct way to create partitions in the free space without affecting existing partitions.
 So be careful next time.
 At least, try to find a way to back up first.

-### Remeber to setup the system time and hardware clock correctly
+### Remember to set up the system time and hardware clock correctly

 Otherwise, there might be trouble browsing websites. https://security.stackexchange.com/questions/24704/system-time-and-certificates.
-I remembered I had them setup properly during the installation but turned out the system clock is not synchronised at the time.
+I remembered I had them set up properly during the installation but turned out the system clock is not synchronized at the time.
 After setting it according to the [guide](https://wiki.archlinux.org/title/installation_guide), everything started working again.

 Run `timedatectl status` and should get `System clock synchronized: yes`: